linhlekhanh11/amberflo/README.md

 ### Adding test for each component:
 - If I have more time, writing test file for components is necessary to prevent errors and improve efficiency.

+### Responsive Landing Page
+- If I have more time, I would add more styling and responsive for landing page (meter table), so it would be compatible with different devices